MinaAlmasi/nlp-at-cogsci/book/class5_intro.md

 # Class 5.
 BERT
-Today, we finally dive properly into `transformers` and explore traditional **fine-tuning** of `BERT` with large datasets, but also a modern approach to train a BERT-based classifier on a few hand-annotated examples.

 Imagine you work at an EdTech startup building intelligent assessment platforms.
-Teachers contribute STEM exam questions, but subject labels are often missing or inconsistent.
+Teachers contribute with exam questions, but subject labels (e.g., "Math" or "Biology") are often missing or inconsistent.
 Using historical data, you will explore:

 ```{admonition} RESEARCH QUESTION
 Can a BERT-based classifier reliably categorize exam questions by subject?